Compression techniques for filmmaking

 - how to output footage to the web, using Handbrake.

 By the end of this course you should be able to...

-- output footage to the web.
+- compress footage for output to the web.

 What level is the course and do I need any particular skills?

 You do not need to have any experience of using Compressor but you need some basic knowledge of DaVinci Resolve, Final Cut or Premiere Pro, and experience of importing footage into your computer.